Why We Left ADP for Guideline and Gusto

 I was horrified.
 People are getting screwed!
 And I’m the employer.
 Maybe I’m screwing my employees too!
 I decided to look into it.

-While I was researching, I read this blog post by the CEO and founder of Guideline, Kevin Busque.
+While I was researching, I read a blog post by the CEO and founder of Guideline, Kevin Busque titled "How I'm Fixing Your 401(k)".
 Guideline is a full-service, full-stack 401(k) plan.
 At that point I understood the 401(k) ecosystem more than I previously did, and realized Guideline was doing something very smart.
 Their business model was subscription as a service, vs. a fees-based model.
 Their goal was to have the lowest number of fees, and have it be their point of differentiation.
 Guideline uses Vanguard (home to some of the best performing funds and lowest fees) to manage the 401(k) plans.
 Guideline brought all their fees in house, and they charge probably half of what we’d been paying to ADP, which was several thousand dollars every year.

 So in early 2018, we switched to Guideline.
 The only fee I have to pay now is a flat monthly, per-employee subscription fee.
 I also appreciate Guideline’s transparency—as honesty is a primary value at TEN7.
 More importantly, my employees aren’t getting screwed, as there are no hidden fees.
 In fact, they don’t have to pay any administration fees at all.
 The only fees they‘re responsible for are the ones associated with the Vanguard funds they buy, and those fees are the lowest in the industry!
 There are charges for some additional services, like distributions or if someone wants to take out a loan against their 401(k).